Destroyer-official/-NetStress-/README.md

 ## Power Trio Architecture

-NetStress 2.0 uses a revolutionary "Sandwich" architecture that combines the strengths of three programming languages:
+NetStress 2.0 uses a revolutionary "Sandwich" architecture that combines the strengths of three programming languages.
+For detailed architecture documentation, see [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md).

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐